Mauna Loa forms fourth fissure overnight

 Get Hawaii’s latest morning news delivered to your inbox, sign up for News 2 You

-Visible gas plum from the erupting fissure fountains and lava flows would be blown to the North added HVO.
+Visible gas plumes from the erupting fissure fountains and lava flows would be blown to the North added HVO.